EchoMTG/website/README.md

 ### Bulma CSS Framework

-(Bulma)[https://bulma.io/] is the CSS framework used on this application, the install of bulma for nuxt is called `buefy` https://www.npmjs.com/package/nuxt-buefy
+(Bulma)[https://bulma.io/] is the CSS framework used on this application, the install of bulma for nuxt is called `buefy` https://www.npmjs.com/package/nuxt-buefy documenation is available here: https://buefy.org/documentation/icon

 # Deploying to GCP